 We limit our enrollment to maintain accreditation standards for student/faculty ratios and to provide an optimal educational environment.
-Twenty-five students may enter the beginning design studio, which is offered in the second year of the curriculum.
+Twenty-five students may enter the beginning design studio, which is offered in the second semester of the curriculum.
 Entry into the landscape architecture major is contingent on your admission to the University of Kentucky and successful completion of our selective admissions exam.
 Acceptance is competitive and only the top 25 applicants are guaranteed admission into the program.

 Selective admissions exam

 Our selective admissions exam is a good predictor of your aptitude for landscape architecture.
 It will test your ability to think analytically, to respond creatively, and to see and understand three-dimensional space.
 The admissions exam takes four hours to complete, but is broken into multiple sections to allow for breaks.
 The exam is given on an individual basis in our office.

 Many students who are interested in landscape architecture as a major take the exam while they are in high school.
 They often schedule the exam to coincide with a day when they will be making a campus visit.
 In exceptional circumstances when students may have difficulty getting to campus, we can arrange to have a high school guidance counselor proctor the exam.